 But McQueen grew up in an age where talking about your cycle was frowned upon.
-It make you look weak.
+It makes you look weak.
 It made you not be considered for jobs.
 “Even the feminist movement did not even want to talk about the cycle.”

-After keeping notes in her dayplanner about her days, out of the blue, she noticed one day that her cycle looked like the four seasons — fall, winter, spring, and summer.
+After keeping notes in her day planner about her days, out of the blue, she noticed one day that her cycle looked like the four seasons — fall, winter, spring, and summer.
 So she saw that she was on day 18 of her cycle, Week Three, or “spring.”

 Soon the optimal times to take action or to rest, to respond to emails or to wait, became apparent, and how she was a different version of herself each week.